jiesutd/NCRFpp/README.md

 Requirement:
 ======
 	Python: 2 or 3
-	PyTorch: 0.3 (currently not support 0.4, waiting the release of PyTorch 1.0)
+	PyTorch: 0.3 (currently not support 0.4, waiting for the release of PyTorch 1.0)

 Advantages